HamStudy/hamstudy-hambook/general2023/content/Part 2. Operating as a General/Chapter 6. Safety/section 6-5 RF Exposure.md

 A few scenarios deserve extra attention:

 > **Key Information:**
-> - If evaluation shows that a neighbor might experience more than the allowable limit of RF exposure from the main lobe of a directional antenna, take precautions to ensure that the antenna cannot be pointed in their direction when they are present. {{< link id="G0A10" >}}
+> - If evaluation shows that a neighbor might experience more than the allowable limit of RF exposure from the main lobe of a directional antenna, take precautions to ensure that the antenna *cannot be pointed in their direction when they are present*. {{< link id="G0A10" >}}
-> - When installing an indoor transmitting antenna, make sure that MPE limits are not exceeded in occupied areas. {{< link id="G0A11" >}}
+> - When installing an indoor transmitting antenna, make sure that **MPE limits** are not exceeded in occupied areas. {{< link id="G0A11" >}}
 > - All stations with a time-averaged transmission of more than one milliwatt are subject to the FCC rules on RF exposure. {{< link id="G0A12" >}}

 **Directional antennas** focus your signal—and RF exposure—in specific directions.
 Great for working DX, but worth considering if your beam sweeps across the neighbor's yard.
 Options include mechanical stops that prevent rotation into problem directions, reduced power when pointing toward occupied areas, or coordinating operating times.